dy/piezo/docs/issues.md

     - complicates JS API by initiation step
     - hides current value of global time, global index.

+  8. `@batch()` decorator
+    + decorator is right meaning
+    + able to initialize batching params (channels? rate?)
+      -~ doesn't seem we have params to pass
+    - extra concept

+  9. No instantiation: use hooks-like callsite-defined state.

-## [x] Processing function reads from memory; regular function takes arguments. → use prefixed params to indicate type
+## [x] Batch function reads from memory; regular function takes arguments.
+How to differentiate them? → detect batchable function from channeled inputs/outputs.

-  * ?
-How do we differentiate them?

   1. `export` === processing
     - `import pow from 'math'` is not processing function